Dawn to Dusk number 2, 1995,

 Each collectable piece by award-winning professional fibre artist Peg Moorhouse is unique and represents days of precise and skilled handweaving.
 Twice highly commended and a ten time exhibitor at the prestigious World of Wearable Arts award, Peg's weaving is represented in private collections throughout New Zealand and Australia, US and Europe.

-In September 2009 Peg Moorhouse (now 92) exhibited in the Queenstown Community Art Society’s Silk Road exhibition at the Cloakroom Gallery at their invitation and won the top award.
+In September 2009 Peg Moorhouse exhibited in the Queenstown Community Art Society’s Silk Road exhibition at the Cloakroom Gallery at their invitation and won the top award.

 Exhibited two works in the Professional Weavers’ Network 2009 Exhibition shown in various centres in New Zealand.